Famous last words heard by houseplants:

 After measuring light, realized there’s no such thing as a ‘greenthumb’ – just people with large, unobstructed windows.

 Step 1: Get a light meter and get to know how bright your indirect light actually is.

 A light meter is so critical to understanding light that I designed and manufactured my very own:

 Disclaimer: this article contains Amazon Affiliate links.
 Earnings from qualifying sales goes to support the work of House Plant Journal – thank you!

-This is the Dr. Meter LX1330B Light Meter that I’ve been using – pricing has been varying wildly on Amazon but it should be around $40-60 [US Link] [CAN Link].
+This is the Dr. Meter LX1330B Light Meter that I used before.
+It’s not as compact as the LTH Meter, has limited measuring ranges (need to manually select the range), and does not measure temperature and humidity.
+The pricing has been varying wildly on Amazon but it should be around $40-60 [US Link] [CAN Link].
 An alternate model: [US Link] [CAN Link]

 What about apps?
 Android devices do not have standardized ambient light sensor hardware and the iOS platform doesn’t give access to the iPhone light sensor, which means those apps are doing a rough calculation based on the camera brightness value.
 An app might be able to give you a rough idea, but a dedicated device will do the proper cosine correction for the angle of incident light (that’s what the white dome is for).